 Jesus sat alone, waiting for His disciples.
 They had gone to buy food, and He was resting.
 As He sat, a group of Pharisees and Sadducees approached Him.

 It was strange to see this group assembled.
-The Pharisees and Sadducees, though both were groups of Jewish scholars, opposed each other in the application and understanding of the Law of Moses.
+The Pharisees and Sadducees, though both groups of Jewish scholars, often argued over how to interpret the Law of Moses.
 Usually, these groups would not meet together.
 For the sake of opposing Jesus Christ, however, they were willing to put aside their differences and unite against Him.

 Without another word or an explanation, He stood and left them.
 The sign He referred to, of course, was His three days in the belly of the tomb, like Jonas in the whale, and then His resurrection.

-Soon He was reunited with the disciples, who had gone to find food.
+Soon the disciples returned with food.
 As the disciples sat to eat, they realized that they had forgotten to buy bread.

 “Listen, and avoid the yeast of the Pharisees and Sadducees,” Jesus said suddenly.